Christian Bethancourt Player Props: Rays vs. Dodgers

 Christian Bethancourt At The Plate

-- Bethancourt is batting .243 with six doubles, seven home runs and five walks.
+- Bethancourt has eight doubles, seven home runs and five walks while batting .261.

-- In 21.9% of his games this season, he has homered, and 6.1% of his trips to the dish.
+- Looking at the 33 games he has played this year, he's homered in seven of them (21.2%), and in 5.9% of his trips to the plate.

-- Bethancourt has had at least one RBI in 28.1% of his games this season (nine of 32), with more than one RBI four times (12.5%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Bethancourt has had an RBI in 10 games this season (30.3%), including four multi-RBI outings (12.1%).
+He has also driven home three or more of his team's runs in two contests.

+- He has scored in 45.5% of his games this season, with two or more runs scored in 12.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.